duanegoodner/lstm_adversarial_attack/README.md

 ## 3. How to run this project

 Follow the instructions in this section if you want to run the project code.
-These steps are not necessary if you just want to view documentation and results in  the Jupyter notebook linked above.
+(These steps are not necessary if you just want to view documentation and results in  the Jupyter notebook linked above).

 ### 2.1 Requirements